rdbhost/rdb2js/README.md

                    You can listen for a specific error, such as 'database-error:55b00', or for a class of errors, such as 'database-error:55'.

+  'database-user-error' is emitted whenever a query has a database error, not handled by
+                    rdbhost code.
+The event is emitted multiple times per error, as above.

   'notify-received' is emitted when a NOTIFY payload is received over the Websocket connection.
                    The two parameters are channel and payload.